nclwater/FIRM2/ARCHITECTURE.md

 travelled.
 If another car occupies the space the car is meant to move to, the car waits in its current position until the space is clear.
 This, in effect, slows the car down.
 When the car reaches its destination it stops and stays in that position.

 If, while the car is travelling along a road, the next node in the road becomes flooded the car's distance from the last node is negated and a new shortest path is calculated.
 The negated distance effectively means the car turns around and returns to the last node which is the beginning of its new shortest path.

+If a car finds that the co-ordinates it is meant to travel to is occupied it will wait for the next tick, effectively slowing it down.
+Thus, the typical N-S algorithm of reducing the speed should not be necessary.
+(Would this be a valid assumption?
+It should probably be tested.)